GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 In this session you will hear from the following speakers:

-* **Randy Hart** - 18F/General Services Administration (GSA)
+* **Randy Hart**, 18F GSA TTS
-* **Stephanie Cain** - Colorado Digital Service
+* **Stephanie Cain**, Colorado Digital Service
-* **Karyn Lu** - Colorado Digital Service
+* **Karyn Lu**, Colorado Digital Service

 - - -

 ### You’re a Human-Centered Designer!
 Trust Me!
 (3:00 pm - 4:00 pm, ET)

 Human-centered design is critical to the success of building modern services.
-Especially in  government, we should build services for people but also with the people.
-But how do you build human-centered products that meet people’s needs without the resources for a dedicated human-centered design person?
-In this presentation we’ll demonstrate that folks with UX in their title don’t have a monopoly on human centered design  methods.
+Especially in government, we should build services for people but also with the people - but also _with_ the people.
+But how do you build human-centered products that meet people’s needs without the resources for a dedicated human centered design person?
+In this presentation, we’ll demonstrate that folks with UX in their title don’t have a monopoly on human centered design methods.
 Learn about our experience as a team of federal staff who use human centered design methods at the Centers for Medicare & Medicaid Services (CMS) to improve healthcare delivery and care coordination for medicare beneficiaries.

 In this session you will hear from the following speakers:

-* **Nicole Pham** - Centers for Medicare & Medicaid Services (CMS)
+* **Nicole Pham**, CMS
-* **Alberto Colon Viera** - Centers for Medicare & Medicaid Services (CMS)
+* **Alberto Colon Viera**, CMS
-* **Sarah Tully** - Centers for Medicare & Medicaid Services (CMS)
+* **Sarah Tully**, CMS

 {{< /accordion >}}